 Both NIH and NSF have PI-level fellowships appropriate for postdoctoral scholars who work in the statistical sciences.
 The Amstat News recently published several interviews on federal funding for postdoctoral scholars, including my experience as an NSF Mathematical Sciences Postdoctoral Research Fellow.

-There are a number of conferences, meetings, and workshops focused on highlighting diverse researchers, including the Field of Dreams Conference, SACNAS National Conference, NERDtopia at UC Berkeley, National Center for Faculty Development and Diversity Workshops (they also maintain a list of role models for women of color), ASA Women in Statistics and Data Science Conference, Women in Data Science Conference, and the Faculty Women of Color in the Academy National Conference.
+There are a number of conferences, meetings, and workshops focused on diversity, including the Field of Dreams Conference, SACNAS National Conference, StatFest, National Center for Faculty Development and Diversity Workshops, ASA Women in Statistics and Data Science Conference, Women in Data Science Conference, and the Faculty Women of Color in the Academy National Conference.

-Additionally, the Summer Program in Biostatistics & Computational Biology, FACETS Program, and SUMR Program discussed above recruit only students from diverse backgrounds.
+Additionally, the Summer Program in Biostatistics & Computational Biology, FACETS Program, SUMR Program, and SING discussed above recruit students from underrepresented backgrounds.

 The National Alliance for Doctoral Studies in the Mathematical Sciences has mentoring and graduate application programs, among their other initiatives (including the Field of Dreams Conference).